tamal78/Vendy/README.md

 ## **📧 Contact & Support**

-If you have any issues or need help, feel free to reach out! 🚀🔥
+If you have any issues or need help, feel free to reach out to tamalkundu2002@gmail.com! 🚀🔥